This blog was originally published in November 2013 but was updated in September 2019.

 A great tip when choosing books to improve your English is to read books written for children.
 We chose Fantastic Mr Fox, but we could have really chosen almost any book by the iconic writer Roal Dahl, who is arguably one of the greatest children’s authors of all time.

 Fantastic Mr Fox is the story of three mean local farmers and a sly fox who steals their chickens, geese and apple cider to feed his family and friends.
 Boggis, Bunce and Bean (the horrible farmers) plan to capture the fox by digging into his home, but Fantastic Mr Fox has a plan of his own….

 Another great thing about these books is the illustrations by Quentin Blake.
 Reading a book with pictures also helps you to better understand the story.

 3. The Old Man and the Sea – Ernest Hemingway

 The Old Man and the Sea is a short novel about an epic battle between an old Cuban fisherman and a giant fish.
 Hemingway uses the simple story as a fable which explores the themes of challenge, courage, survival, defeat and personal triumph.

 Hemingway is famous for his clean, minimalist style of writing, which is perfect for language learners.
 Using short sentences and getting straight to the point, every level of an English learner will find the language accessible.

 4. Lord of the Flies – William Golding

-It’s a modern classic, and a popular one to read at school.
-It was the set text for the Cambridge Advanced Exam earlier this year and a lot of our students already knew the book.
+Lord of the Flies is a modern classic, and a popular one to read at school.
+It was once the set text for the Cambridge Advanced Exam, which makes it an even better book to help improve your English!
 Whether you’ve read it in your own language or not, it’s a good one to try in English.